kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

-* The academic works proposing AuthKEM (KEMTLS) contains an in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
+* The academic works proposing AuthKEM (KEMTLS) contains an in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [SSW20].

-* The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys (the abbreviated AuthKEM handshake) has a proof for both unilaterally and mutually authenticated handshakes.
+* The work proposing the variant protocol [SSW21] with pre-distributed public keys (the abbreviated AuthKEM handshake) has a proof for both unilaterally and mutually authenticated handshakes.

-* We have proofs of the security of KEMTLS and KEMTLS-PDK in Tamarin.
+* We have machine-verified proofs of the security of KEMTLS and KEMTLS-PDK in Tamarin.
+[CHSW22]
-  [KEMTLS-TAMARIN]

 * When the client opportunistically sends its certificate, it is not encrypted under a forward-secure key.
 This has similar considerations and trade-offs as